Jetstar Asia: Merger with Valuair

-Jetstar Asia and Valuair, another Singapore-based airline, merged on 24 July 2005, in the first major consolidation of South-east Asia's crowded and competitive low-cost airline industry.
+Jetstar Asia and Valuair, another Singapore-based airline, merged on 24 July 2005, in the first major consolidation of Southeast Asia's crowded and competitive low-cost airline industry.
 The airlines released a joint statement saying they would continue to operate their normal routes under their own brands in the meantime, with little or no change to the service offered by either airline.
 Qantas CEO and Jetstar Asia chairman Geoff Dixon chaired the new company.
 Jetstar Asia CEO Chong Phit Lian was appointed as the chief executive of both airlines.
-The new company was due to receive a cash injection of more than 50 million Singapore dollars in fresh capital into the new entity, largely to be provided by Qantas.
+The new company was due to receive a cash injection of more than S$50 million, largely to be provided by Qantas.
 Shareholders of Valuair, including airline-industry veteran Lim Chin Beng, Malaysia's Star Cruises and Asiatravel.com, have now become minority shareholders in the merged company, Orange Star.
 Qantas owns 42.5% of both airlines after the merger.

-In October 2014, following the Indonesian Government lifting operational restrictions on foreign-owned low-cost carriers into Indonesia.
-Valuair was dissolved and its flights were taken over by Jetstar Asia on 26 October 2014.
+In October 2014, following the Indonesian government lifting operational restrictions on foreign-owned low-cost carriers into Indonesia, Valuair was dissolved and its flights were taken over by Jetstar Asia on 26 October 2014.

 Management changes

-In December 2011 the airline announced that CEO Chong Phit Lian was to step down from 1 February 2012 after leading the airline for six years, to pursue opportunities outside the aviation sector.
-Chong remained a member of the Jetstar Asia board; meanwhile Paul Daff, formerly head of Jetconnect, the Qantas Group subsidiary airline in New Zealand and previously Head of Commercial for Jetstar Asia, acted as Interim CEO while a successor was recruited.
+In December 2011, the airline announced that CEO Chong Phit Lian was to step down from 1 February 2012 after leading the airline for six years, to pursue opportunities outside the aviation sector.
+Chong remained a member of the Jetstar Asia board.
+Paul Daff, formerly head of Jetconnect, the Qantas Group subsidiary airline in New Zealand and previously Head of Commercial for Jetstar Asia, acted as interim CEO while a successor was recruited.

-In March 2012 it was announced that Barathan Pasupathi, former CFO of Jetstar Asia, had been appointed as CEO to take effect from 2 July 2012.
+In March 2012, it was announced that Barathan Pasupathi, former CFO of Jetstar Asia, had been appointed as CEO to take effect from 2 July 2012.
+He resigned the post effective 1 March 2024, and John Simeone was appointed as the new CEO.

 Ownership structure

-The ownership structure is composed of Westbrook Investments (51%) and Qantas Group (49%).
-Newstar Holdings is the holding company that operates and manages Jetstar in Singapore.
+Newstar Holdings was the holding company that operated and managed Jetstar in Singapore.
+Westbrook Investments owned 51% and Qantas 49%.

 Destinations

 Codeshare agreements

-Jetstar Asia Airways has codeshare agreements with the following airlines:
+Jetstar Asia had codeshare agreements with the following airlines: